prorohit/SMD-WeatherApp/README.md

 # Test Cases:
 1. Unit Test Cases has been written in order to cover the business logic written in the View models.
-2. Test case coverage report is also generated as shown below: https://github.com/prorohit/SMD-WeatherApp/blob/master/ScreenShots/TestCoverage.png
+2. Test case coverage report is also generated as shown in screen shot: https://github.com/prorohit/SMD-WeatherApp/blob/master/ScreenShots/TestCoverage.png

 # Cities weather information separated by comma (,)